Q Acoustics Concept 300 Review

 These speakers have dynamism, they can unearth even the finest details, they’re unfussy about partnering equipment (within reason) – and they can turn their hand to anything.

-Why buy the Q Acoustics Concept 300?
+You should buy the Q Acoustics Concept 300 if…

-Perhaps the most obvious is the stand.
 Both Dynaudio and PMC will point you towards some very capable speaker supports, but they won’t have been designed specifically with their partnering speakers in mind.
 They won’t have anything like the visual drama, and – with the best will in the world – they won’t have the purity of purpose of Tensegrity.